 (1) Durability considerations should include:

-chemical components of ground or groundwater able to adversely affect the material properties of the steel in such a way that the element loses its serviceability;
+— chemical components of ground or groundwater able to adversely affect the material properties of the steel in such a way that the element loses its serviceability;

-corrosion protection;
+— corrosion protection;

-susceptibility of steel parts in tension to stress corrosion cracking;
+— susceptibility of steel parts in tension to stress corrosion cracking;

-additional loads introduced during the design service life of the structure due to soil or structure movement.
+— additional loads introduced during the design service life of the structure due to soil or structure movement.

 (2) Anchors and tension piles should be protected against corrosion according to their execution standard, where relevant, unless additional requirements are given below.

-(3) Connections around the waterline or in other areas of high corrosion should be adequately detailed against localised corrosion effects.
+(3) Connections around the waterline or in other areas of high corrosion should be adequately detailed against localized corrosion effects.

-NOTE Localised corrosion at the pile connections in combination with occurrence of bending of the tension element due to additional loads from settlements can have a detrimental effect on the durability of the structure, especially for retaining walls whose stability is reliant solely on restraint.
+NOTE Localized corrosion at the pile connections in combination with occurrence of bending of the tension element due to additional loads from settlements can have a detrimental effect on the durability of the structure, especially for retaining walls whose stability is reliant solely on restraint.

 (4) Corrosion rates given in 6.4 for piles may be used for tie rod anchors and tension piles.